sumbach/modern-cljs/doc/tutorial-14.md

 # Tutorial 14 - Better Safe Than Sorry (Part 1)

-In this part of the tutorial we're going to prepare the field for one of the main topics in the software development life cycle: *code testing*.
+In this part of the tutorial we're going to prepare to discuss one of the main topics in the software development life cycle: *code testing*.
 Code testing is a kind of continuum which goes from zero to almost full test coverage.
 I'm not going to open one of those endless discussions about the right amount of testing.
-Code testing is a need, full stop.
+Code testing is essential, full stop.
 How much coverage?
 It depends.

-I have to admit that I never took a program from a unit test that has to initially fail before I could proceed to success.
+I have to admit that I've never started from a failing unit test before proceeding to implement a correct program.
 When you are as old as I am, you can't change your habits.
-So, whoever is religious about TDD/BDD (Test Driven Development and Behavioural Driven Development) must forgive me.
+So, if you're religious about TDD/BDD (Test Driven Development/Behavioural Driven Development), please forgive me.

-Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to implement, as compared with imperative and object-oriented programming languages, because most of the time you have to deal with pure functions whose output depends only on the passed input.
+Nowadays, by using functional programming languages like CLJ/CLJS, unit tests are much easier to implement, as compared with imperative and object-oriented programming languages--most of the time you're dealing with pure functions whose output depends only on the passed input.

 ## Introduction

 Before we go ahead with the problem of testing your CLJ/CLJS code, we have to finish something we left behind in the previous tutorials.
-In the [Tutorial 10 - Introducing Ajax - ][1] we implemented a Shopping Calculator by using the Ajax style of communication between the browser (i.e. ClojureScript) and the server (i.e. Clojure).
+In [Tutorial 10 - Introducing Ajax][1] we implemented a Shopping Calculator by using the Ajax style of communication between the browser (i.e., ClojureScript) and the server (i.e., Clojure).

-Obviously, nobody will ever implement that kind of stupid widget by using Ajax, because all the information needed to make the calculation from the input is already present on the browser side.
+Obviously, nobody will ever implement such a simple widget by using Ajax, because all the information needed for the calculation is already present on the browser side.
 By moving the calculation of the `Total` from the client side to the server side, we found an excuse to gently introduce a little bit of Ajax in CLJS/CLJ.

-Nonetheless, by failing to implement the server-side only Shopping Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates:
+Nonetheless, by failing to implement the server-side-only Shopping Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates: